US government will execute inmates for first time since 2003 | New Country 923

 US government will execute inmates for first time since 2003

-WASHINGTON (AP) — The U.S. government will execute federal death row inmates for the first time since 2003, the Justice Department announced Thursday, bringing back a seldom-used punishment pushed by President Donald Trump and escalating another divisive issue ahead of the 2020 presidential election.

-Five inmates who have been sentenced to death are scheduled to be executed starting in December — all within a six-week period.
-By comparison, there have been only three executions since the federal death penalty was restored in 1988 and only 37 overall from 1927 to 2003.
+The death penalty remains legal in 30 states, but only a handful regularly conduct executions.
+Texas has executed 108 prisoners since 2010, far more than any other state.

+Executions on the federal level have long been rare.
+The government has put to death only three defendants since restoring the federal death penalty in 1988, the most recent of which occurred in 2003, when Louis Jones was executed for the 1995 kidnapping, rape and murder of a young female soldier.

-In 2014, following a botched state execution in Oklahoma, then-President Barack Obama directed the department to conduct a review of capital punishment and issues surrounding lethal injection drugs.
+In 2014, following a botched state execution in Oklahoma, President Barack Obama directed the Justice Department to conduct a broad review of capital punishment and issues surrounding lethal injection drugs.

-That review has been completed, the department said, and it has cleared the way for executions to resume.
+That review has been completed, Barr said Thursday, and it has cleared the way for executions to resume.

-In a statement, Attorney General William Barr said the “Justice Department upholds the rule of law — and we owe it to the victims and their families to carry forward the sentence imposed by our justice system.”

 Barr approved a new procedure for lethal injections that replaces the three-drug cocktail previously used in federal execution with a single drug, pentobarbital.
 This is similar to the procedure used in several states, including Georgia, Missouri and Texas.